Finances of the Church of Jesus Christ of Latter-day Saints: Use of funds

-The LDS Church claims that it uses most of its financial resources to construct and maintain buildings and other facilities.
+The LDS Church states that it uses most of its financial resources to construct and maintain buildings and other facilities.
 The church also spends its funds on providing social welfare and relief and supporting missionary, educational, and other church-sponsored programs.
 Additionally, mission presidents, who serve full-time in these capacities, can receive compensation from the church in the form of housing, living allowances, and other benefits while they are on assignment.
 No funds are provided for services rendered.

 Construction of facilities

 The church has stated it uses tithing funds to build new chapels and temples.

 Maintenance of facilities

 The church pays to maintain its chapels and temples around the world.
 These costs include repairs, utilities, grounds maintenance, and specialized custodial work.
 Members also assist with cleaning local chapels by providing general custodial work.
 These facilities are cost-centers for the church, and maintaining them represents a significant use of the church's funds.
 The materials used in church classes and the budgets to run activities and other things done by the various congregations of the church are also centrally funded.
 It also funds the printing and distribution of manuals for classes, and funds all congregational activities through centralized budgeting.